ModiaSim/Modia.jl/README.md

 ## Installation

 **Modia** is registered in METADATA.jl and can be installed with Pkg.add.
-The latest released version (0.2.4) is the last one with support for Julia >= 0.6.
+Version (0.2.3) is the last one with support for Julia >= 0.6.
 Trunk and later versions support Julia >=1.0.

 ```julia
 # Julia >= 0.6: